emissary-ingress/emissary/.github/pull_request_template.md

 - [ ] Documentation

 ## Other
-* If this is a documentation change, please open the pull request against the `stable` branch.
+* If this is a documentation change, please open the pull request at https://github.com/datawire/ambassador-docs instead.
-* Code changes should occur against `stable`.
+* Code changes should occur against `master`.